raspberrypilearning/3D-scene/en/step_4.md

 ![Sprite moon goes behind skyline](images/challenge2-moon-rising.gif)

 The background is made up by the **Sky** backdrop and the **Rooftop** sprite.
-By developing some of your background as a sprite or a series of sprites you can create some interesting, 3-dimensional effects which will make your scenery appear more realistic.
+By developing our background using backdrops and a sprite or series of sprites you can create some interesting, 3-dimensional effects which will make your scenery appear more realistic.

 --- task ---

 In this step you are going to work with the **Paint editor** using two type of graphics: **vector** and **bitmap**.
 Build your confidence when developing sprite costumes with vector and bitmap graphics by exploring the **How to...** below.

 --- collapse ---
 ---